 How long to take it

 Lisinopril generic health helps control your high blood pressure and helps improve your heart failure, but does not cure it.
-Lisinopril generic health must be taken every day.
+Therefore, you must take Lisinopril generic health every day.

 If you forget to take it

 If it is almost time for your next dose, skip the dose you missed and take your next dose when you are meant to.
 Otherwise, take it as soon as you remember, and then go back to taking your tablet(s) as you would normally.

 If you are not sure whether to skip the dose, talk to your doctor or pharmacist.

 Do not take a double dose to make up for the dose that you missed.
 If you have trouble remembering to take your tablets, ask your pharmacist for some hints.